oskarvid/Selma/README.md

-# snakemake_germline
-Germline Variant Calling Pipeline built in Snakemake
+# Germline Variant Calling Pipeline built in Snakemake

-# This repository is still in progress and can not be regarded as a finished pipeline, although it should run 100% with a proper set of input files.

 The Snakefile is adapted to run inside a docker container that I prepared for the pipeline.
 Either download it manually with `docker pull oskarv/snakemake-germline-tools` or run the start script and it'll get downloaded automatically if it isn't already downloaded.
+Alternatively build it manually with the Dockerfile.

 # Instructions
 Edit `scripts/start-pipeline.sh` and change the file path for `REFERENCES` to the filepath where you keep your reference files.
-The default reference files are the hg38 reference files from the Broad Institute, they host them at their public ftp server here: ftp://gsapubftp-anonymous@ftp.broadinstitute.org/bundle
+The default reference files are the hg38 reference files from the Broad Institute, they host them at their public ftp server here:
+ftp://gsapubftp-anonymous@ftp.broadinstitute.org/bundle
 There is no password.
 You can automatically download the hg38 folder with this command:
 `wget -m ftp://gsapubftp-anonymous@ftp.broadinstitute.org/bundle/hg38`

 If you haven't indexed the fasta file with bwa you must do that before you run the pipeline.

-Run the pipeline with `sh scripts/start-pipeline.sh` to run it in the docker container with snakemake, bwa, samtools and gatk installed.
+Run the pipeline with `sh scripts/start-pipeline.sh` to run it in the oskarv/snakemake-germline-tools docker container with snakemake, bwa, samtools and gatk installed.
-Or run it with singularity with `snakemake -j --use-singularity`, it will use another docker container that I normally use for my wdl germline pipeline.
-Or run it locally, edit the relevant paths in the script and make sure all tools are installed already.
+You can also run it locally with `snakemake -j`, just edit the relevant paths in the script and make sure all tools are installed locally.
+Singularity is not supported due to the use of "run:", the Singularity directive is only allowed with shell, script or wrapper directives.

+## Hardware requirements and optimizations
+At the current state the pipeline is highly optimized for use on a single server with 16 thread, 64GB RAM and at least 500GB storage for fastq files with ~30x coverage.
+But it will run on any laptop with 8GB RAM, but preferrably 16GB RAM, the storage requirements apart from the reference files is negligible.
+The run time on my current test machine has been between 16 hours and 14 minutes to 16 hours and 25 minutes.
+<rant> Compared with my WDL
+based pipeline for germline variant calling, this is 5-6 hours faster.
+The reason for this speed increase is due to parallelization options that aren't available in WDL.
+In WDL you are not able to manually limit a scatter/gather process to loop over each input file for one tool, this causes an inefficiency for bwa since all input files must run at the same time, as well as all FastqToSam processes, meaning that you must either choose between not overloading the system and not parallelize bwa, which would mean that you run e.g 8 input pairs for bwa and FastqToSam until FastqToSam is finished, which takes ~25 minutes, and thus temporarily creating a system load of 16, but then only use 8 threads once FastqToSam is finished, or temporarily overload the system and parallelize bwa with at least 3 threads, since I expect using 2 threads won't actually parallelize anything since one thread is usually used to control the rest of the threads, meaning you would use one thread to control one thread if only two threads are used to parallelize bwa.
+Thus using 3 threads would create a system load of 3x8 + 8 until FastqToSam is finished, and then a consisten system load of  3x8 until bwa is finished.
+On a 16 thread machine this is suboptimal, a better solution, which Snakemake enables, is to loop over the input files with bwa, allowing you to use 16 threads per pair which means that each pair takes roughly 50 minutes to finish, and then run 8 parallel processes for FastqToSam, which takes roughly 25 minutes.
+That way you don't overload the system and gain in speed.
+After correspondence with The Broad Institute, the organization that develops WDL, their stance is that WDL should rather be used on e.g Google cloud, and that the shards should be distributed to a compute node each.
+This is not always possible, hence this feature is sorely needed in WDL since the lack of it causes unecessary inefficiens. </rant>

+## Planned features and testing
+I am still learning Snakemake, and so far I am planning to enable the use of a config file to define input paths and variables.
+Testing the pipeline and limiting it to use 16 threads and 32GB RAM is also of interest to see how the execution time is affected.
+If the execution time is only slightly lenghtened, it might make sense to set the default setting to maximally use ~32GB per scatter/gather process, instead of the current ~56GB.